 - Get vaccinated before you travel.

-Prescription medicines for personal use can be imported into Portugal.
-Take prescription medicines to cover your entire stay with you so you remain in good health.
-Always carry on your person a copy of your prescription or a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.
+Prescription medicines for personal use can be brought into Portugal.
+Take sufficient prescription medicines to cover your entire stay so you remain in good health.
+Always carry a copy of your prescription or a letter from your doctor stating what the medicine is, how much you take and that it's for personal use only.

-Portuguese pharmacies generally carry equivalent medications to those found in Australia.
-However, they may be sold under a different brand, may not be available in the same dosage, and may require a prescription from a local doctor.
+Portuguese pharmacies usually carry equivalent medications to those found in Australia.
+However, they may be sold under a different brand, may not be available in the same dosage and may require a prescription from a local doctor.

-Costs for medical treatment are very high.
+Costs for medical treatment are very high, especially for treatment at private medical facilities.
 Payment for medical services is expected at the time of treatment.
 However, private hospitals may seek confirmation of insurance cover or seek a guarantee of payment before admitting a patient.

 Where to get help